Humans need stories.

 Stories bind us together in a shared life.
 And in a modern age plagued by anxiety and cynicism, honest storytellers are needed now more than ever.
 As we seek meaning, we’re liable to find it anywhere.
 Humans are particularly susceptible to visual representation.
 Images are potent: A single photograph can communicate an entire story in a split second.

-As visual storytellers, we’ve been mindful of this cognitive bias for more than 25 years.
+As visual storytellers, we’ve been mindful of this cognitive bias for nearly three decades.
 We take our responsibility as designers quite seriously.
 Images and words are continually forming and changing us.
 We use images and stories to make decisions and order our loves.
 To whom should I give my time and money?
 Who is telling the truth?
 Who has hope for tomorrow?

 At Journey Group, we’re perpetually wrestling with these questions.
 We take our cues from the Shakers: What can we make that is useful?
 And if it’s useful, let’s make it beautiful.
 In this way, we are motivated to design, telling stories that serve and shaping images that move us toward flourishing.